Mexican Free-Tailed Bat

 Like other bats, the Mexican free-tailed bat has two wings of elastic skin.
 Look at a bat’s wings closely and you’ll see it has arms and fingers.
 It has a wingspan of 11 inches.

 This bat’s tail extends a few inches beyond what’s known as the tail membrane.
 In most other species of bat, the tail is hidden inside the membrane with none of it sticking out.

 The most important defensive feature of this bat is its speed.
 It can fly at speeds of 47 mph or more giving it a good chance of getting away from a predator.
-In fact, these bats are sometimes referred to as the ‘jets’ of the bat world because of their speed.
+In fact, these bats are sometimes referred to as the ‘jets’ of the bat world because of their speed (learn about the world’s fastest animals here).
 Also, their dark fur can help them to hide among the trees in their habitat.

 Bats have been known to fly together in large groups.
 This is another way they protect themselves from predators.
 If a hawk or an owl is in the area, the predator can only grab one bat from the group.
 This gives the rest of the group the chance to fly away.
 Or, the predator may be so overwhelmed by the sheer number of bats, it simply moves off without attacking.